wirelineio/wireline-core/packages/party-map/README.md

 When a connection is established, hyperdb share the list of authorized feeds with the other peer.
 That's how Hyperdb selects which feeds want to share o receive.

+### Our solution

+Our solution comes from how Hyperdb does a `selective replication feeds` by authorization and how multifeed + kappa `materialized` the data inside our feeds.
+We take the best features of both worlds.